gher-uliege/Diva-Workshops/notebooks/README.md

 ## Need help?

-If you have a problem when running these notebooks, please make sure that you are using the latest version of `divand` (see section [Upgrade divand](#upgrade-divand)) and include a sufficient amount of information that would allow somebody else to reproduce the issue, in particular:
+If you have a problem when running these notebooks, please make sure that you are using the latest version of `DIVAnd` (see section [Upgrade DIVAnd](#upgrade-DIVAnd)) and include a sufficient amount of information that would allow somebody else to reproduce the issue, in particular:

 - [x] The full error message that you are seeing (in particular file names and line numbers of the stack-trace).
 - [x] Which version of Julia are you using?
 Please include the output of: